Snapshot of Teacher Retirement

 |1.65% Multiplier||X||Avg. salary over highest 5 years from last 10||X||Years of service|

 For Tier II teachers in Alabama, their retirement benefits are capped at 80 percent of their final average salary.

 Who Qualifies for a Teacher Pension in Alabama?

 Like most states, teachers need to serve a number of years before qualifying for a pension.
-Alabama has a 10-year vesting period.
+Alabama has a 10 year vesting period.
 While educators qualify for a pension after 10 years of service, however, the pension may still not be worth all that much.
 Moreover, educators can’t begin to collect it until they hit the state’s retirement age.

 How Much Does Alabama's Teacher Pension Plan Cost?

-As they work, teachers and their employers must contribute into the plan.
+As they work, teachers and their employers must contribute into the pension plan.
 Those contribution rates are set by the state legislature and can change year-to-year.
 In 2018, Tier I members contributed 7.5 percent, Tier II teachers contributed 6 percent of their salary, and employers contributed 12.08 percent.
 However, not all of that investment goes toward benefits.
-While the full teacher contribution goes toward benefits, employers are only 2.73 contributing percent of salary toward actual worker benefits.
+While the full teacher contribution goes toward benefits, employers contributed only 2.73 percent of salary toward actual worker benefits.
 The remaining 9.35 percent employer contribution is to pay down the pension fund's unfunded liabilities.